LivePersonInc/developer-center/pages/documents/consumer experience/server-chat/getting-started.md

 # RSS section - new

 I'm adding this section again to see if it pops up in a notification on Feedly.
 Hoping this shows up on Feedly and posts on Slack.
 Writing some more just for volume's sake.

+Trying again with RSS, hopefully this is the last time.
+Adding a line to push so that the feed sees new content and updates me.
+That's what I'm looking for.